 Table of Contents

-- Three Steps: It is the base of Bouddhanath stupa.
-These platforms seem like the three different steps, but their sizes are in decreasing style.
+- Three Steps: It is the base of the Bouddhanath stupa.
+These platforms seem as the three different steps, but their sizes are in decreasing style.
 However, these platforms represent the symbol of Earth from where the song of devotees can listen carefully who are praying below it.
 They also symbolize the three jewels such as Buddha, Dharma, and Sangha.

 - Mandala: It symbolizes the physical representation of Lord Buddha in order to display the transition of the spiritual journey.

-- Two Plinths: These plinths are created in the shape of circular.
+- Two Plinths: These plinths are created in the shape of a circular.
 They are the strong base for supporting the Bouddhanath Stupa.
 They depict the symbol of water.